 There are many different types of ticks throughout the world and the U.S. but thankfully only a relative view of them are dangerous to animals and humans.
-Those of us who work on farms (with farm animals), zoos, or who travel to exotic places around the world may encounter the more dangerous type of tick.
+Those of us who work on farms (with farm animals), in zoos, or who travel to exotic places around the world may encounter the more dangerous type of tick.

 So if I’m not a farmer or a traveler, I’m safe?

-Unfortunately, no. While the only ticks that transmit Lyme disease are blacklegged ticks/adult deer ticks (well established in the northeastern and north central parts of the country) and while they must be attached for about 24 hours before they transmit Lyme disease, the incidence of Lyme disease is growing: the Centers for Disease Control reported 38,000 cases of the disease in 2009, three times more than in 1991.
+Unfortunately, no. While the only ticks that transmit Lyme disease are black-legged ticks/adult deer ticks (well established in the northeastern and north-central parts of the country) and while they must be attached for about 24 hours before they transmit Lyme disease, the incidence of Lyme disease is growing: the Centers for Disease Control reported 38,000 cases of the disease in 2009, three times more than in 1991.
 In fact, according to a July 2013 New Yorker article, “[m]ost researchers agree that the true number of infections is five to ten times higher.”
 What’s more, according to the article, transmission is rising in areas such as New England (the disease is well established here) and is even spreading south to Florida and heading west because of “changes in climate….”

 How do I get rid of ticks in my yard or home?

 If you have ticks in your home or yard, you need a solution fast.
-Our professional trained and licensed tick exterminators will treat your home or lawn to get rid of ticks fast.
+Our professionally trained and licensed tick exterminators will treat your home or lawn to get rid of ticks fast.
 At Nature’s Way Pest Control, we use only natural tick spray for proper tick extermination.
 Contact us to request a free quote today.

 When do symptoms appear?

 Symptoms of Lyme disease tend to appear between three to 30 days after infection, although symptoms can be delayed for months or even years.
-In fact, the well-known “bulls eye” mark on the place bitten may or may not appear.
+In fact, the well-known “bullseye” mark on the place bitten may or may not appear.

 What are the symptoms of Lyme disease?

-Typical symptoms are weakness, fever, nausea, joint pain, a rash, swelling, numbness, even confusion.
-What’s more, other symptoms and signs of a disease can result from a tick bite depending on what type of pathogen its bite transmitted.
+Typical symptoms are weakness, fever, nausea, joint pain, a rash, swelling, numbness, and even confusion.
+What’s more, other symptoms and signs of disease can result from a tick bite depending on what type of pathogen its bite transmitted.
 According to MedicineNet.com, “[m]ore than one disease may be transmitted with tick bites; for example; some individuals may be infected with Lyme disease and babesiosis at the same time.”

 If I’m bitten by a tick, what should I do?